 Sexual assault is a crime and can result in severe criminal penalties according to the law.

 The University does not tolerate any unlawful conduct, and according to the Bullying, Harassment and Discrimination Prevention Policy 2015 and Bullying, Harassment and Discrimination Resolution Procedures 2015, a student found in breach may face consequences including fines, suspension and expulsion.
 Staff or affiliates found in breach may face disciplinary action or termination of employment.
-The University of Sydney is bound under The Crimes Act 1958 to make a report to the Police in any cases of serious offences, including sexual assault.
+The University of Sydney is bound under the Crimes Act 1900 (NSW) to make a report to the Police in any cases of serious offences, including sexual assault.

 If you are concerned about your behaviour, there is information and help available.